nopnop2002/esp-idf-sx126x/README.md

 Works with the same changes as EBYTE Module.

 # Limitation
-- The SX126x chip supports FSK/GFSK/MSK/GMSK/OOK modulation methods , but these are not supported by this library.
+The SX126x chip supports FSK/GFSK/MSK/GMSK/OOK modulation methods , but these are not supported by this library.
-- Interrupts is not supported in this library.

 # Error Handling
 If an error occurs within the library, this library calls the following function: